intelligentmachines/terraform-azure-container-registry/examples/README.md

-### Example: How to create resource group in Azure using terraform.
+### Example: How to create container registry in Azure using terraform.

 ### Instruction